theam/MusicTAM/README.md

-This project works as a base for hiring tests on iOS
+This project works as a base for hiring tests on iOS.

+It provides a networking layer for the candidate to build on top of.
+Needed data models are also provided

 # Get started